My Plantiful Cooking

 Ingredients needed for dressing like cashews, nutritional yeast, garlic and other seasonings.

-• Red kidney beans – Can be substituted with other beans (chickpeas, butter beans, etc.)
+• Red kidney beans - Can be substituted with another kind of bean (including chickpea, navy beans, pinto beans, butter beans).

 • Baked tofu or tempeh

-• Plant-based alternatives like seitan steak, instant pot seitan, or vegan bologna
+• Plant-based alternatives - seitan steak, vegan gyro meat, seitan chicken breast

 Save this recipe!